-Ofi Invest ESG Global Convertible Bond (the "Fund") promoted environmental and/or social characteristics through two systematic approaches:
+Ofi Invest ESG Global Emerging Equity (the "Sub-Fund") promoted environmental and/or social characteristics through two systematic approaches:

-- 1- Normative and sectoral exclusions. - 2- A set of ESG requirements.
+1- Normative and sectoral exclusions;

+2- A set of ESG requirements.

-The Fund does not have an ESG benchmark as a reference benchmark.
+The Sub-Fund does not have an ESG benchmark as a reference benchmark.

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 This SRI-labeled Fund has followed a Best-in-Class approach that excludes 20% of the issuers in each sector of the investment universe that are the least virtuous in terms of ESG practices, and only retains in its portfolio companies that integrate ESG practices.
 It has also complied with the requirements of the SRI label concerning the monitoring of performance indicators.